On Robustness of Finetuned Transformer-based NLP Models: Introduction

 \section{Introduction}

-Pretrained transformer-based language models~\cite{vaswani2017attention} have revolutionized the field of natural language processing (NLP).
+Pretrained Transformer-based language models~\cite{vaswani2017attention} have revolutionized the field of natural language processing (NLP).
 Specifically, pretrained Transformer models such as BERT~\cite{devlin2018bert} (Bidirectional Encoder Representations from Transformers), GPT-2~\cite{radford2019language} (Generative Pre-trained Transformer) and T5~\cite{raffel2020exploring} (Text-To-Text Transfer Transformer), have set new benchmarks for various downstream NLP tasks.

-To adapt these models for downstream tasks, researchers finetune them on task specific data.
+To adapt these models for downstream tasks, researchers finetune them on task-specific data.
 Finetuning modifies the representations generated by each layer.
-How do these modifications compare with respect to the pretrained checkpoints across these models?
+How do these modifications compare with respect to corresponding pretrained models?

-Further, if we perturb the inputs supplied to these language models, does that lead to changes in layer representations and also the prediction accuracy?
+Further, if we perturb the inputs supplied to these language models, does that lead to changes in layer representations and also prediction accuracy?
 How does this robustness vary across different NLP tasks for which these models have been finetuned?
 It is important to understand answers to these questions to ensure that we account for perturbations for which these models are not very robust.

-The recent investigations on adversarial text perturbations~\cite{wang2021adversarial,jin2020bert,li2020bert, garg2020bae, sanyal-etal-2022-robustlr} have revealed that even strong language models are susceptible to adversarial examples, which can increase the risk of misclassification of input data, leading to incorrect results.
+Recent investigations on adversarial text perturbations~\cite{wang2021adversarial,jin2020bert,li2020bert, garg2020bae, sanyal-etal-2022-robustlr} have revealed that even strong language models are susceptible to adversarial examples, which can increase the risk of misclassification of input data, leading to incorrect results.
 However, existing studies on robustness have used only a few adversarial text perturbations and experimented with BERT on a few downstream NLP tasks.

-Hence, it is important to study the representations generated by pre-trained and finetuned transformer models and evaluate their robustness when exposed to text perturbations.
+Hence, it is important to study the representations generated by pre-trained and finetuned Transformer models and evaluate their robustness when exposed to text perturbations.
 Specifically, we aim to answer the following questions: (i) Is the effect of finetuning consistent across all models for various NLP tasks? (ii) To what extent are these models effective in handling input text perturbations? and (iii) Do these models exhibit varying levels of robustness to input text perturbations when finetuned for different NLP tasks?